 Case studies march 2023 were

 IMPRESSIONS OF THE WORKSHOP - MARCH 2023

 You cannot climb a mountain without orientation.

-A short interview with industry veteran Bernie Stampfer
+A short interview from 2020 with industry veteran Bernie Stampfer

 Read the interview here.

 Erich Pommer Institut Scholarships

 A limited number of mostly partial scholarships is available for nationals of the following countries thanks to our Creative Europe - MEDIA funding: Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, Greece, Hungary, Latvia, Lithuania, Luxembourg, Malta, Poland, Portugal, Romania, Slovakia and Slovenia.